 Peak Season – July to August

-July and August are the top summer months and as a result, famous destinations such as Mykonos, Santorini, Crete and Rhodes become extremely congested.
-Airplanes, boats and hotels are frequently booked in advance so that everything is getting more expensive during this period.
+July and August are the top summer months and as a result, famous destinations become extremely congested.
+For instance, airplanes, boats, hotels and luxury villas in Crete, Mykonos, Paros and Santorini are frequently booked in advance so that everything is getting more expensive during this period.
 Furthermore, it is worth remembering that weather is very hot in Greece throughout July and August, with temperatures typically hovering in the 30s and 40s!

 Villa Giant Escape in Mykonos

 August is also the month when the majority of Greeks take their yearly vacation.
 As you can imagine, this month is overcrowded almost everywhere you can find a beach to swim.